Sreenitha-S/document-analyzer/README.md

 * `indexing.py`: Contains functions for document processing (text extraction, chunking, embedding, FAISS indexing).
 * `llm_query.py`: Contains functions for querying the index and making API requests to the Ollama server.
 * `requirements.txt`: A list of all required Python packages.

+#Document Analyzer App (Offline)

+This project presents an **offline-capable Document Analyzer App** built using Python's `tkinter` for the graphical user interface, enabling users to chat with their documents locally.
+You can upload PDF, DOCX, or TXT files, and the application will process, index, and allow you to query their content.

+The application uses a **local Llama 3.2-3B model** for question-answering, served via the Ollama server API.
+For embedding text, it utilizes the `sentence-transformers/all-MiniLM-L6-v2` model, loaded directly through the `transformers` library.

+## How It Works

+The application employs a **RAG (Retrieval-Augmented Generation) architecture**:

+1.  **Document Upload & Processing**: Users upload a document through the `tkinter` interface.
+The text is extracted from the document and then split into smaller, overlapping chunks.
+2.  **Embedding & Indexing**: Each text chunk is converted into a numerical vector (embedding) using the `sentence-transformers/all-MiniLM-L6-v2` model, loaded and run locally.
+These vectors are then stored in a high-speed **FAISS vector index** on the local disk.
+3.  **User Query**: The user asks a question in the chat interface.
+4.  **Similarity Search**: The user's question is also converted into an embedding using the same local embedding model.
+The FAISS index is then searched to find the text chunks from the document that are most semantically similar to the question.
+5.  **LLM Answering**: These relevant text chunks (the "context") and the original question are sent in a formatted prompt to the **locally running Ollama API endpoint**.
+6.  **Display Answer**: The LLaMA 3.2 model generates an answer based on the provided context, which is then displayed to the user in the chat interface.

+## Prerequisites

+Before running the application, you must have the Ollama Server installed and running with the correct model.

+### Setting up Ollama and Llama 3.2-3B (Step-by-Step)

+1.  **Download and Install Ollama**:
+    * Go to the official Ollama website: [https://ollama.com](https://ollama.com)
+    * Download and run the installer for your operating system (Windows, macOS, or Linux).

+2.  **Pull the Llama 3.2 Model**:
+    * Once Ollama is installed, open your terminal (Command Prompt, PowerShell, or Terminal on Mac/Linux).
+    * Run the following command to download and set up the `llama3.2:3b` model:
+        ```bash
+        ollama run llama3.2:3b
+        ```
+    * This command will download the model and start the Ollama server.
+You can type `/bye` to exit the prompt once it's ready.

+3.  **Ensure the Ollama Server is Running**:
+    * The Ollama application must be running in the background.
+On Windows and macOS, it usually runs automatically and has an icon in your system tray or menu bar.
+    * You can verify the model is available by running `ollama list` in your terminal.
+You should see `llama3.2:3b` in the output.